|Sanjo Yoshimune by Kawamura

 Mr. kawamura is currently in his 70s and has no successor, so his knives are expected to become rare in the future.

-Forged enough to perform maximum steel quality, and the shape is very beautiful as an art.
+Forged enough to perform maximum steel quality, and the shape is beautiful as an art.
 Shirogami carbon steel is not stainless.
-To avoid oxidation, it is recommended clean and dry after use.
+To avoid oxidation, please wash and dry after use.

 - Handle : Chestnut wood with plastic in classic shape (For use with right hand).